-have columnar grains, and each grain has a vertical size equal to the film thickness.
-The surface termination is a (0,0,0,6) plane as evident in Figure 5b and c, which is in agreement with the XRD texture measurement.
-For the Sn-doped sample, however, many grains no longer span from the substrate to the surface, as shown by the highlighted grains in Figure 5d and g.
+In real space, the decrease in crystallinity is manifested by the decrease in grain sizes.
+As shown in the STEM micrograph (Fig. 5a), the hematite thin films have columnar grains, and each grain has a vertical size equal to the film thickness.
+The surface termination is a (0,0,0,6) plane as evident in Fig.5b, 5c, which is in agreement with the XRD texture measurement.
+For the Sn-doped sample, however, many grains no longer span from the substrate to the surface, as shown by the highlighted grains in Fig. 5d, 5g.
 Moreover, it is observed that many hematite grains have a twin relationship.
-As an example, Figure 5e shows the left and right grains in a twin relationship, whereas the middle part of the micrograph captures an overlapped area with both orientations.
-It is clear from the fast Fourier transform (FFT) pattern in Figure 5f that the twins have the mirror symmetry on the (0,0,0,6) as well as the (3,0,-3,0) planes.
+As an example, Fig. 5e shows the left and right grains in a twin relationship, whereas the middle part of the micrograph captures an overlapped area with both orientations.
+It is clear from the fast Fourier transform (FFT) pattern in Fig. 5f that the twins have the mirror symmetry on the (0,0,0,6) as well as the (3,0,-3,0) planes.
 Finally, for the high Sn concentration at 32 mol%, even smaller hematite grains are observed.
 As the grain size is much below the thickness of the specimen, it is difficult to observe these grains in atomic resolution.
-Nevertheless, twins are evidenced by the FFT pattern in Figure 5i.
+Nevertheless, twins are evidenced by the FFT pattern in Fig. 5i.
 As a common defect in hematite, twins are formed by dehydration of α -FeOOH [30], having a coherent boundary and a common oxygen sublattice.

 Despite their chemical homogeneity, it is clear that the grains are smaller in the hematite films with higher Sn concentrations.
 This may be understood by the ALD process where the hematite layer deposition is more frequently interrupted by the SnO2 deposition to realize higher Sn concentration.
-Nevertheless, the observed grain size is much bigger than the thickness of hematite deposition between the SnO_2 deposition (<1 nm).
+Nevertheless, the observed grain size is much bigger than the thickness of hematite deposition between the SnO2 deposition (< 1 nm).
 The calcination procedure is a determining factor to the crystallinity.
-A mild calcination temperature of 600 °C for 30 min was chosen for this set of samples, which has been demonstrated to promote shortrange (\sim 1 nm) diffusion to homogenize the Sn doping as well as to inhibit longer range diffusion [16].
-While suitable for designing localized Sn doping profiles, such calcination does not result in highly crystallized films at higher Sn concentrations.
-Hematite has a melting point of 1565 °C. The temperatures during the ALD and the calcination processes do not exceed a homologous temperature of 0.5, which kinetically hinders the phase separation of oversaturated Sn.

-Higher calcination temperatures of up to 800 °C [13-15] have been reported to produce hematite thin film photoanodes on FTO substrates.
+A mild calcination temperature of 600 °C for 30 min was chosen for this set of samples, which has been demonstrated to promote short-range (~1 nm) diffusion to homogenize the Sn doping as well as to inhibit longer range diffusion [16].
+While serviceable for designing localized Sn doping profiles, such calcination does not result in highly crystallized films at higher Sn concentrations.
+Higher calcination temperatures up to 800 °C [13-15] have been reported to produce hematite thin film photoanodes on FTO substrates.
 Under these circumstances, however, Sn was found to diffuse into the hematite even from the FTO substrate [13, 15].

 Long range diffusion may also cause unwanted Sn segregation as Sn has a low solubility in Fe2O3 [17].
 In a recent study on hematite sintered at 1300 °C [31], Sn was demonstrated to segregate at the grain boundaries between the sintered particles.
 We have previously demonstrated that a pure hematite underlayer can promote the crystalline growth of Sn-doped hematite on top [16].
-Overall, we have observed that the crystallinity of the hematite phase decreases as the Sn concentration increases.
-This compares well with the behaviour of ultrathin hematite films grown on FTO substrates [16].